mlcommons/mlcube_cookiecutter/README.md

 # MLCube Project Template
-This repository provides a cookiecutter-based template for [MLCommons](https://mlcommons.org/) MLCubes.
+This repository provides a cookiecutter-based template for [MLCommons](https://mlcommons.org/) MLCube&reg;.
 A detailed description of MLCubes can be found [here](https://mlcommons.github.io/mlcube/).

 ## Prerequisites